Medical Policy and Coding Updates

 Medical necessity criteria added

-• Generic calcitonin salmon injection and Miacalcin (calcitonin salmon) injection for the treatment of postmenopausal osteoporosis, Paget’s disease of bone, and hypercalcemia when criteria are met
+• Generic calcitonin salmon injection and Miacalcin (calcitonin salmon) injection may be considered medically necessary for the treatment of postmenopausal osteoporosis, Paget’s disease of bone, and hypercalcemia when criteria are met

 Pharmacologic Treatment of Parkinson's Disease, 5.01.651 Individual | Group